-The proposed incentive auction process has three components.
-First, the FCC would conduct a reverse auction by which each television broadcaster may choose to retain its rights to a 6 MHz channel of spectrum or volunteer, in return for payment, to relinquish all of the station's spectrum by surrendering its license; relinquish the right to some of its spectrum and thereafter share spectrum with another station; or modify its UHF channel license to a VHF channel license.
-Second, in order to accommodate the spectrum reallocated to new users, the FCC will "repack" the remaining television broadcast spectrum, which may require certain television stations that did not participate in the reverse auction to modify their transmission facilities, including requiring such stations to operate on different channels.
-In addition, Congress directed the FCC, when repacking television broadcast spectrum, to make reasonable efforts to preserve a station's coverage area and population served.
-Also, the FCC is prohibited from requiring a station to move involuntarily from the UHF band to the VHF band or from the high VHF band to the low VHF band.
-The statute does not protect low power stations in the repacking process.
-Third, the FCC would conduct a forward auction of the relinquished spectrum to new users.
-The FCC must complete the reverse auction and the forward auction by September 30, 2022, and has announced that as of now it intends to accept applications for the auction in late 2015 and commence the auction in early 2016.

-The outcome of the incentive auction and repacking of broadcast television spectrum, or the impact of such items on our business, cannot be predicted.
+First, the FCC will conduct a reverse auction by which each television broadcaster may choose to retain its rights to a 6 MHz channel of spectrum or volunteer, in return for payment, to relinquish its station's spectrum by surrendering the station's license; relinquish the right to the station's spectrum and thereafter share spectrum with another station; or, for stations that operate in the UHF spectrum, modify the station's UHF channel license to a VHF channel license.
+Applications for television stations to participate in the reverse auction were due January 12, 2016.
+We have filed applications to participate in the auction for stations in Miami, Houston, and Puerto Rico.
+The reverse auction will commence on March 29, 2016, when television stations participating in the auction are required to make their initial bid commitments.
+Second, the FCC will conduct a forward auction of the relinquished broadcast spectrum to new users.
+Third, the FCC will "repack" television stations that do not relinquish spectrum in the auction in remaining television broadcast spectrum, which may require certain television stations that did not participate or were not selected in the reverse auction to modify their transmission facilities, including requiring such stations to operate on other channel designations.
+The FCC is authorized to reimburse stations for reasonable relocation costs up to a nationwide total of \$1.75 billion.
+The FCC, when repacking the television broadcast spectrum, will use reasonable efforts to preserve a station's coverage area and population served.
+The FCC is prohibited from requiring a station to move involuntarily from the UHF spectrum band, the band in which most of our television licenses operate, to the VHF spectrum band or from the high VHF band to the low VHF band.
+The outcome of the incentive auction and repacking of broadcast television spectrum or the impact of such items on our business cannot be predicted.